-Behavioral/Social skills: 4.
+4. Behavioral/Social skills:

+assistance.

 - a.
 Display empathy and effective professional relationships by exhibiting compassion, integrity and concern for others. - b.
 Show respect for individuals with disabilities and different backgrounds. - c.
 Establish interpersonal rapport sufficient to interact appropriately with others in academic and clinical settings. - d.
 Maintain good physical and mental health and self-care in order not to jeopardize the health, safety and well-being of self and others in classroom and clinical settings. - e.
-Adapt to changing and demanding environment which includes maintaining professional demeanor and emotional balance in stressful circumstances.
+Adapt to changing and demanding environment which includes maintaining professional demeanor and emotional balance in stressful circumstances. - f.
+Manage time effectively to complete academic and clinical tasks.

+h.
+Dress appropriately and professionally.

-g. h.
-Respond in a profession al manner to suggestions and constructive professionally. criticism. ood the basic mental and physical requirent f courses and clinical practicum. nents needed for department, or a counse y responsibility to get assistance from a factor at SU Counseling Center (or Disability equirements and possible accommodation to Services concerning any Student Name Printed Student Signature Date
+- g.
+Respond in a professional manner to suggestions and constructive criticism. - I have read and understood the basic mental and physical requirements needed for successful completion of courses and clinical practicum.

+I understand that it is my responsibility to get assistance from a faculty member within the department, or a counselor at SU Counseling Center (or Disability Services concerning any flexibility in program requirements and possible accommodation through technical aids and

+Student Name Printed Student Signature Date